LibreSolar/charge-controller-firmware/README.md

 The file `boards/arm/board_name/board_name.dts` contains the default devicetree specification (DTS) for a board.
 It is based on the DTS of the used MCU, which is included from the main Zephyr repository.

-In order to overwrite the default configuration, so-called overlays can be used.
+In order to overwrite the default devicetree specification, so-called overlays can be used.
 An overlay file can be specified via the west command line.
 If it is stored as `board_name.overlay` in the `zephyr` subfolder, it will be recognized automatically when building the firmware for that board (also with PlatformIO).

-In order to support older board versions (e.g. with changed pins), some overlays with appended version numbers are already existing as a template.
-Remove the version number (e.g. `_0v4`) to "activate" them.

 ### Application firmware configuration